 In the Request for Applications that was published on February 4, 2013, the Centers for Medicare & Medicaid Services (CMS) required that applicants to the Comprehensive ESRD Care initiative have a minimum of 500 matched beneficiaries to be eligible for participation in the initiative.
 This number was selected to ensure a statistically accurate shared savings calculation.

 After review of numerous feedback and suggestions from organizations interested in new models of ESRD care, CMS has lowered the minimum beneficiary threshold required for eligibility for all applicants from 500 to 350 matched beneficiaries.
 Due to this change, the minimum savings rate (MSR) in the risk phase-in payment track for non-Large Dialysis Organizations (LDO) will change from 4% to 4.75% for those non-LDO participants that have between 350 to 499 matched beneficiaries in performance years 1 and 2 in order to maintain the same level of accuracy in calculating shared savings or losses.

 Eligibility and How to Apply

-On February 03, 2013, CMS will begin accepting letters of intent for the Comprehensive ESRD Care Initiative.
+On February 03, 2013, CMS began accepting letters of intent for the Comprehensive ESRD Care Initiative.
 For more information, visit the application page.

 - Total Medicare FFS ESRD Beneficiaries not aligned to Medicare ACOs by State (PDF) - This document lists the total number of Medicare FFS beneficiaries with ESRD residing in each state that have not been aligned to Medicare ACOs.
 The percentage indicates the proportion of non-aligned beneficiaries to the total of Medicare FFS beneficiaries with ESRD in the state.